SocAIty/meseex/Readme.md

 - **[fastSDK](https://github.com/SocaIty/fastsdk)**: Easily consuming APIs with minimal code.

 We are working on an Agent and Agentic Workflow framework that leverags the Meseex architecutre.

+### 👁️ Vision

+We believe Meseex is an essential building block for further development in agentic AI.
+The project provides a evolvable infrastructure for:

+- Building autonomous agent workflows.
+- Supporting parallel execution with LLMs and genAI services.
+- Giving the Meekz (Mr. Meseexes) truly agentic behavior.
+- Running in Model Context Protocol (MCP)

 ## 📊 Advanced Examples